sarikasurampudi/oml/oml-fun-on-adb/get-started-livelabs/get-started-livelabs.md

 	![Script to view Customers360 table](images/script-view-customers360.png)

 This completes the task of creating the CUSTOMERS360 table.
+You may now **proceed to the next lab.**

 ## Learn More